Home » Course » Main Course

 Not because I don’t like fried rice, but because they are often mediocre at many restaurants or takeout places.
 They are never awful, are totally edible, but I’ll be honest, they are typically not amazing.

 Fried rice isn’t just about pouring soy sauce onto rice and adding protein and some veggies.
 A delicious serving of fried rice is typically where the rice is fluffy (not wet and soaked in sauce) and oh-so-flavorful.
-That’s how we are making this amazing Thai Pineapple Fried Rice recipe!
+That’s how we put together this amazing Thai Pineapple Fried Rice recipe!

 A wok is definitely very convenient for making fried rice.
 It heats up well and is large enough that we can easily stir the fried rice around the wok when cooking, which enables it to cook evenly.
 This is the wok that I use and love (affiliate link).